 More to the point though, here, on both sides of the road, is some of the most accessible and spectacular scenery of the Central Highlands.
 And there is the beguiling combination of soaring slopes and bags of atmosphere, plus a real, genuine Highland massacre story.

 It’s irresistible, even if there were, in the story of clan warfare in the Highlands, bigger massacres.
-This is where to go in Scotland for great scenery but - if you don't feel like walking - then the the views are still great from the roadside.
+This is where to go in Scotland for great scenery.
+And if you don’t feel like walking then the views are still great from the roadside.

 Like Torridon, day-trippable from Inverness (if you really have to), it is worth travelling as far as the public road goes in Glen Affric.
 (That’s where some fine big hillwalks start from.)

 A sense of somewhere relatively unspoilt in the northern heartlands – natural pinewood, waterfalls, and the silence of wild places.
 If you are anywhere near Inverness, this should be on the Scotland list of things to see.

 In spite of a blanket statement about ‘anywhere on the …seaboard’ I might make an exception for Achiltibuie, which I almost find a bit dreich and desperate - except the wee mountain Stac Polly - which makes a good day climb).

-In the north-west, where the distinctly odd-looking sandstone, fast-eroding peaks sitting on a plinth of Lewissian gneiss are actually some of the world’s oldest rocks.
+This is classic North-West Highlands, where the distinctly odd-looking, sandstone, fast-eroding peaks sitting on a plinth of Lewissian gneiss are formed from some of the world’s oldest rocks.

 Pictured is the wee mountain called Quinag, with a dusting of new snow, though the gorse in flower suggests it’s actually spring.
 (Early April, in fact.)

 Another mountain area in the west that makes the Scotland where to go for scenery list.
 The drive through Glen Shiel is another experience of wild green slopes disappearing upwards into grey rock (and hopefully not grey cloud).
 The road to Skye page has some more detail on Kintail.